-- For the two quarters from April to September 2022, other administrative expenses steadily increased mostly as a result of a higher number of employees in the corporate office in Canada and higher share-based compensation expenses. - Compared to the other periods, the quarter ended December 31, 2022, was significantly impacted by an unrealized foreign exchange gain relating to the revaluation of the EPCS Option and in the quarter ended March 31, 2023, other administrative expenses increased mainly as a result of a higher number of employees in the corporate office in Canada along with short term incentive payments paid during the quarter, and higher legal and professional fees relating to the project financing efforts. - The increase in expenses in the current quarter is mainly due to interest expense related to the Funding Package. - In the four most recent quarters from April 2023 to March 2024, the interest income from bank deposits partially offset the administrative expenditures.
+- Compared to the other periods, the quarter ended December 31, 2022, was significantly impacted by an unrealized foreign exchange gain relating to the revaluation of the EPCS Option and in the quarter ended March 31, 2023, other administrative expenses increased mainly as a result of a higher number of employees in the corporate office in Canada along with short term incentive payments paid during the quarter, and higher legal and professional fees relating to the project financing efforts.
+Short term incentives were also paid during the quarter ended March 31, 2024. - The increase in expenses in the recent three quarters is also due to interest expense related to the Funding Package. - In the five most recent quarters from April 2023 to June 2024, the interest income from bank deposits partially offset administrative expenditures.

-Three months ended March 31, 2024, compared to the three months ended March 31, 2023
+Three months ended June 30, 2024, compared to the three months ended June 30, 2023